 Some good news about Cheap Saxophones.

 When saxophones made in China first came on the market they were very cheap, but also very, very bad.
 The materials they were made from were of very poor quality and even at their very low price these instruments were a very bad investment.
 In recent years, however, new instruments have been coming out of China and other Asian countries that are both inexpensive, and of good enough quality that a beginner could get some good use out of them.
-There are so many different brands of these instruments out there now, that it is really impossible to list which ones are a safe buy.
+Two good examples which I have reviewed on YouTube are the Lade alto saxophone and Eastar alto saxophone.

 A Proper Mouthpiece Can Make A Huge Difference

-Again, I do not recommend you buy one of these Chinese horns unless your budget won’t allow you something better.
-If you do buy a Chinese or Taiwanese sax, you must get a proper mouthpiece for it.
-The mouthpiece that comes with these instruments has not been improved as much as the horns have over the years, and is generally terrible.
+If you do buy a cheap Chinese or Taiwanese sax, you must get a proper mouthpiece for it.
+The mouthpiece that comes with these instruments has not been improved as much as the horns have over the years.
 A good mouthpiece can make a low cost saxophone play pretty well.
 I have my students buy a Yamaha Alto Sax Mouthpiece 4C or a Yamaha Tenor Sax Mouthpiece 4C off the internet.
 These are well made and very affordable.
 Again, this is a must if you are not buying an instrument from one of the well established and respected saxophone makers.